thanhlongnt/cse15l-lab-report1/index.md

 ![Image](cd-no-command.png)

-The working directory is /home.
+The 'working directory is /home.

 I got an empty output because I was not cd-ing into anything.